akramIOT/ML_IOT/Dataset/Readme.txt

-Readme file for WISDM's activity prediction dataset v1.1
+Readme file for WISDM's activity prediction input dataset v1.1
 Updated: Dec.
 2, 2012

 This data has been released by the Wireless Sensor Data Mining